Fredericksburg City Council to hold public hearing on new private school

 The property is owned by Robert Almy.
 It would be leased by the Brompton school, which is owned by Amber Dawson.

-Dawson said one of the purposes for Brompton is to ease overcrowding in Fredericksburg City Schools.
+Dawson said she aims to open the school by the second week of January if approved.
+She said one of the purposes for Brompton is to ease overcrowding in Fredericksburg City Schools.
 The school system allowed the public to weigh in on overcrowding issues via a survey earlier this year.

 Dawson said Brompton’s goal is to alleviate the city system of at least one class per grade level.
 She said the majority of the families served will come from the downtown area.